The Dynamical Landscape of Beggar-My-Neighbour: Ultra-long Matches, Loops, and Infinite Matches: Numerical analysis up to hundreds of millions of matches

 Interestingly, whereas players $A$ and $B$ achieve an approximate $50\%$-$50\%$ share of victories over a large number of matches, player $A$ (the one who makes the first move in the first trick of a match) consistently has a victory percentage just under $50\%$, which furthermore slightly decreases as $\mathfrak{R}$ increases.
 The opposite trend is observed for player $B$.
 Playing the first move in a match brings on average a tiny handicap.

-The increase, as $\mathfrak{R}/N$ increases, of the skew-symmetric character of the number of tricks per match distribution is shown in Figure \ref{fig:r_parameter_plot}.
+The increase, as $\mathfrak{R}/N$ increases, of the right-skewed character of the distribution of the number of tricks per match is shown in Figure \ref{fig:r_parameter_plot}.
 The peaks in each $(N,\mathfrak{R})$-curve indicate the most likely number of tricks per match, as also reported in Tables \ref{tab:numanalrecap} and \ref{tab:numanalrecapN}.

-The pronounced right-skew symmetry of the distribution of match lengths is more accurately fitted by an exponential distribution, rather than a Poisson distribution.
+The pronounced right skewness of the distribution of match lengths is more accurately fitted by an exponential distribution, rather than a Poisson distribution.
 The latter should be excluded by standard variance-to-mean dispersion tests.
 In a genuine Poisson scenario, the mean and variance coincide.
 However, here the variance-to-mean ratio is significantly greater than 1 for special-vs-total-cards ratio $4\mathfrak{R}/N\leqslant 50\%$ (for concreteness: $2\leqslant\mathfrak{R}\leqslant 5$ when $N=40$), indicating over-dispersion and thus much more variability than Poisson predicts.
 This is likely due to clustering/contagion (events occurring in bursts) and non-independence of trick counts.
 Conversely, for $4\mathfrak{R}/N\geqslant 70\%$ (for concreteness: $\mathfrak{R}\geqslant 7$ when $N=40$), the ratio is less than 1, indicating under-dispersion (less variability than Poisson), which is likely caused by the regulation of extreme values and limited `opportunities' for trick counts.

 It is rather the exponential fit that turns out to be accurate, at least throughout a wide intermediate range of game durations, from a few units to hundreds, albeit with heavier tails (more long games).
 Semi-logarithmic plots of the reported simulations reveal this good agreement (Figure \ref{fig:semilog_40_3}).
 This is an observation already emerged in multiple amateur analyses (see, e.g., \cite{Beggar-Gentilini}), with which our data are well consistent.
 Recently, \cite{Casella2024} reproduced this observation also restricting to initial decks prepared with the same number of special cards: the empirical distribution of match lengths remains essentially unaltered.